GARVITBHARDWAJ/SystemDesign/README.md

 # SystemDesign

-# This is our system design resources, low level coding
+This is our system design resources, low level coding.